Erin-Weiss/tableau-DC-food-dashboard/README.md

 **Key findings:**

-- D.C. has 54 Michelin-recognized establishments as of 2023, ranking third among U.S. cities behind New York and Chicago — a notable figure given the city's relatively recent inclusion in the Michelin Guide.
+- D.C. has 54 Michelin-recognized establishments as of 2023, ranking third among U.S. cities behind New York and Chicago, a notable figure given the city's relatively recent inclusion in the Michelin Guide.
 - Contemporary and Japanese/Sushi cuisines are the most represented categories among D.C.'s Michelin-starred restaurants, a pattern that also holds across New York and Chicago.
 - The majority of Michelin-starred restaurants are concentrated in central D.C., with only a few extending into Arlington and one located in the suburbs, as revealed by the zoomed-out DMV view.
 - Globally, France, Japan, and Italy lead in Michelin restaurant counts by a wide margin, reflecting the guide's historical European and Japanese roots.
 The U.S. ranks fourth.